nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 This command is flexible.
 If a description has been added, this command will overwrite the current description.
 Tip: You can also use `add desc d:` to remove the current desc.

+#### Adding a document related to the case: `add doc n:TITLE r:FILE_NAME`
+Adds a new document that is related to the investigation case.

+Format: `add doc n:TITLE r:FILE_NAME`

+Example: `add doc n:Case Details r:case_details.pdf` adds a new document with title “Case Details” with the file name case_details.pdf to the investigation case.

+This document must be manually added to the references folder provided before it can be added to the PIVOT system.

+#### Adding a Suspect related to the case: `add suspect n:NAME g:GENDER [p:PHONE] [e:EMAIL] [a:ADDRESS]`

+Adds a new suspect related to the investigation case.

+Format: `add suspect n:NAME g:GENDER`

+Example: `add suspect n:John Doe g:M`

+Gender must either be `M` or `F`.

+#### Adding a victim related to the case: `add victim n:NAME g:GENDER [p:PHONE] [e:EMAIL] [a:ADDRESS]`

+Adds a new victim that is related to the investigation case.

+Format: `add victim n:NAME g:GENDER`

+Example: `add victim n:James Lee g:M`

+#### Add a witness related to the case: `add witness n:NAME g:GENDER [p:PHONE] [e:EMAIL] [a:ADDRESS]`

+Adds a new witness that is related to the investigation case.

+Format: `add witness n:NAME g:GENDER`

+Example: `add witness n:John Doe g:M`

+Gender must either be `M` or `F`.

+#### Open document: `open doc DOC_NO`

+Opens the specified document reference.

+Format: `open doc DOC_NO`

+Example: `open doc 1` opens the document in the list with index 1.

 #### Edit investigation case title: `edit title t:TITLE`
 Edits the tag of the investigation (tags: ACTIVE, COLD, CLOSED)